 A Nipissing Certificate is a program of study coherently organized around clear learning objectives & having academic content equivalent to a minimum of half a year of full-time undergraduate study at Nipissing.
-Nipissing Certificates may be focused primarily upon academic or professional development a) Academic Course Requirements b) Admission Requirements
+Nipissing Certificates may be focused primarily upon academic or professional development objectives, but al must meet this minimum criterion of academic content.
+Certificates serve such functions as: bringing into undergraduate degree programs; professional preparation or upgrading; & study complementary to degree studies.

+a) Academic Course Requirements